Connect with others who understand.

 Diagnosis of Chronic Fatigue Syndrome

-There is no specific test for ME/CFS, but your doctor may run blood tests to check for other possible causes of your symptoms, such as sleep disorders, mental health disorders, or other medical conditions.
-A diagnosis of ME/CFS requires all other causes of fatigue, including narcolepsy, to be ruled out.
+There’s no specific test for ME/CFS, but your doctor may run blood tests to check for other possible causes of your symptoms.
+This may include sleep disorders, mental health disorders, or other medical conditions.
+To diagnose ME/CFS, a healthcare provider must first rule out other causes of fatigue, including narcolepsy.

 Other health conditions that may cause fatigue include: